gaucho1978/BACCAble/README.md

    - message id 736, second and third byte, changes from 3319 to E772

 2. The following message identifies gear selection (I use this too):
-   - Message id 2ef, first byte: 0x70=Reverse , 0x00=Neutral, 0xf0=Undefined (in example pressed clutch), 0x10=first gear, 0x20=second gear ...and so on up to sixt gear
+   - Message id 2ef, first byte (first nibble) contains current gear selection: 0x7X=Reverse , 0x0X=Neutral, 0xfX=Undefined (in example pressed clutch), 0x1X=first gear, 0x2X=second gear ...and so on up to sixt gear
+   - Message id 2ef, first byte (second nibble)contains suggested gear: 0xX7=Reverse , 0xX0=Neutral, 0xXf=Undefined, 0xX1=first gear, 0xX2=second gear ...and so on up to sixt gear

 3. Thanks to SniZ (a famous guru - https://alfatuning.app ), we know that message id 0x0fc contains motor rpm speed in first and second byte (the least significant 2 bits of the second byte are not related to rpm speed, and should not be used)